RajMahadev/keda-demo/README.md

 15. Another replica should be created.
 16. Remove items from the list with `LPOP mylist` until the length of the list is below the threshold.
 17. Wait until the `Deployment` scales down back to the minimum number of replicas.
+18. Clean up the resources

+    ```
+      kubectl delete -f examples/deployments/redis.yaml
+      kubectl delete -f examples/deployments/redis-svc.yaml
+      kubectl delete -f examples/keda/redis-scaledobject.yaml
+    ```

+### Autoscaling Jobs with a Redis List

+#### Steps

+1. Deploy the redis `Deployment` and `Service`
+    ```
+    kubectl apply -f examples/deployments/redis.yaml
+    kubectl apply -f examples/deployments/redis-svc.yaml
+    ```
+2. Confirm the redis pod is running with `kubectl get pods -n keda-demo`
+3. Confirm the redis service has successfully found the redis pod by checking an endpoint exists with `kubectl get endpoints -n keda-demo`
+4. Deploy the `ScaledJob` with the redis trigger

+    ```
+    kubectl apply -f examples/keda/redis-scaledjob.yaml
+    ```

+5. Check the scaled object is ready with `kubectl get scaledobject -n keda-demo`
+6. If it is not ready, check the logs of the keda pod (`keda logs POD_NAME -n keda-demo`).
+It'll most likely be the server address being incorrect.
+7. Open another terminal and watch the pods in the `keda-demo` namespace with `kubectl get pods -n keda-demo -w`
+8. Open another terminal and watch the jobs in the `keda-demo` namespace with `kubectl get jobs -n keda-demo -w`
+9. Now we want to trigger the autoscaling.
+Exec into the redis pod with `kubectl exec redis-(RANDOM_STRING) -it -n keda-demo -- redis-cli`
+10. Check the length of the list stored in the `myotherlist` key with `LLEN myotherlist`
+11. Add to the list with `LLPUSH myotherlist "myotherlist"` until the length of the list is above the threshold.
+12. One additional replica should have been created.
+13. Wait and observe as more jobs continously get created.
+14. Remove the other from the list with `LPOP myotherlist`
+15. Wait and observe no more jobs are created.

+    ```
+      kubectl delete -f examples/deployments/redis.yaml
+      kubectl delete -f examples/deployments/redis-svc.yaml
+      kubectl delete -f examples/keda/redis-scaledjob.yaml
+    ```